uid93122/Speakeasy/README.md

 ## Limitations

-- Canary is limited to 40s of audio only (because we don't use the batching script provided by Nvidia for now, maybe later, but this may be out of scope).
+- **canary**: limited to 40s of audio only (because we don't use the batching script provided by Nvidia for now, maybe later, but this may be out of scope).
-- Voxtral is **excellent** at taking the whole context into account, but because of some limitations, and to keep automatic language recognition working, we are splitting the audio by chunks of 30s.
-So even if we can still transcribe long speech, best results are when audio is shorter than 30s.
+- **voxtral**: because of some limitations, and to keep the automatic language recognition capabilities, we are splitting the audio by chunks of 30s.
+So even if we can still transcribe long speech, best results are when audio is shorter than this.
-  For now it seems impossible to concile long audio in 1 chunk + automatic language detection.
-We may need to patch this https://huggingface.co/docs/transformers/v4.56.1/en/model_doc/voxtral#transformers.VoxtralProcessor.apply_transcription_request
+In the current state it seems impossible to concile long audio as 1 chunk and automatic language detection.
+We may need to patch upstream https://huggingface.co/docs/transformers/v4.56.1/en/model_doc/voxtral#transformers.VoxtralProcessor.apply_transcription_request

 ## Tricks